-How To Eat Croissants Every Day & Maintain Your Healthy Weight
+How To Eat Croissants Every Day & Stay Healthy

 When I was in college, I traveled to Nepal to study at a Tibetan Buddhist monastery.
 After many years of battling with my body, I decided to take a break from constantly stressing out about food and exercise.
 It was the Third World, with lepers and poverty everywhere I looked, so somehow trying to manifest visible abs seemed a bit trivial.